Comparing EACO (EACO) & The Competition

 |2.47

-As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 23.56%.
-Given EACO’s peers higher possible upside, analysts clearly believe EACO has less favorable growth aspects than its peers.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 20.79%.
+Given EACO’s peers higher possible upside, analysts plainly believe EACO has less favorable growth aspects than its peers.

-43.9% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by institutional investors.
-97.9% of EACO shares are held by company insiders.
-Comparatively, 16.1% of shares of all “Electronic parts & equipment, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This table compares EACO and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares EACO and its peers top-line revenue, earnings per share and valuation.

 |Gross Revenue